wengthree1cm/fa22-cse110-lab4/expose/javascript/part2.md

  but ifwe compare two different type with `===`, we will get a false since it also compare the type of the two things.

 **17**
+The result will be `[2,4,6]`.
+First in each for loop, it loop through all the value of the `array`.
+And in each loop, we will execute function `doSomething` which is passes into the second parameter.
+In the function, it will return the value^2 and then we will push this new value into the new array.
+Finally we return the result array.

 **19**